keptn/keptn/bridge/README.md

    set API_URL=http://keptn.127.0.0.1.nip.io/api
    set API_TOKEN=1234-exam-ple
    ```
-4. Run `npm run start:dev` from bridge root level to start the express server and the Angular app.
+4. Run `yarn start:dev` from bridge root level to start the express server and the Angular app.
 5. Access the web through the url shown on the console (e.g., http://localhost:3000/ ).

 ### UI testing with Cypress